dwyl/process-handbook/corporation-tax.md

 * Depreciation - `The amount the company wrote off assets this period to reflect the fall in their value over the period.`
   * For FocusHub, n/a
 * Other charges - `Any other spending for the period, not including fixed (physical) assets.`
-  * For FocusHub, this is basically all of our spending.
-Called Administrative Expenses in FreeAgent
+  * For FocusHub, this is nought, which is common for "services" companies
 * Tax on Profit - `Work out Corporation Tax due on company profits using the latest rates.
 Company profits = turnover plus other income, minus all outgoings.`
   * This is nought if we've made a loss, otherwise profits are taxed at 19%
 * Profit (or loss) - `Calculation: Turnover plus other income, minus all outgoings, minus tax.`